Marmot Montreal Down Coat

 What we like: Excellent comfort and warmth for a casual piece.

 What we don’t: Baffled design sacrifices some weather protection; thigh-length cut lacks coverage for truly cold conditions.

 See the Marmot Montreal Down Coat

 Many women’s winter jacket models come and go, but Marmot’s Montreal has been a powerhouse for years.
 For less than $300, you get quality down fill, a fleece-lined interior, fur-rimmed hood, and clean styling, making it ubiquitous across a wide range of cold-weather climates and one of our go-to choices.
 Below we break down the Marmot Montreal’s warmth, weather protection, features, construction and durability, fit and sizing, and more.
-To see how it stacks up against the competition, check out our article on the best winter jackets and best women's down jackets.
+To see how it stacks up against the competition, check out our articles on the best winter jackets and best women's down jackets.

 - Water and Wind Protection

 The Marmot Montreal Coat is a midweight down parka designed to provide true winter warmth.
 It’s packed with 7.1 ounces of medium-quality 700-fill-power down, which offers good loft and warmth relative to its weight.
 In addition, the fleece collar, torso, and cuffs are soft and cozy while sealing out the cold, and the fur-lined hood can be cinched down around your head for protection against wild chill and cold gusts.
 We’ve worn the Montreal for everything from chilly winter days in Oregon and Colorado to frigid northern Wisconsin, and it always seems to get the job done.